 Take a “Bath”

-A visit to sulphur baths is one of the best things to do in Tbilisi in winter.
+A visit to sulphur (sulfur) baths is one of the best things to do in Tbilisi in winter.
 And there’s no reason you can’t visit in Summer.
 Tbilisi baths appeared before the town, which owes its location to the hot springs.

-Hot natural springs attracted local people and visitors to the (modern-day) suburb of Abanotubani and in time, Persian-style sulphur baths popped up to accommodate people seeking the health benefits of the spring’s naturally hot water.
+Hot natural springs attracted local people and visitors to the (modern-day) suburb of Abanotubani and in time, Persian-style sulfur baths popped up to accommodate people seeking the health benefits of the spring’s naturally hot water.

 The Royal Bath is the one you’ve probably seen on photos.
 Here’s one: